Instant Pot White Bean Soup

 - Ready in: 55 min

-- Once heated, add olive oil or 1/2 cup vegetable broth, onion, garlic, diced carrots, and pink Himalayan salt.
-Saute for 2 minutes, or until the onions are translucent, then turn the instant pot off.
+- Once heated, add olive oil or 1/2 cup vegetable broth, onion, garlic, carrots, and salt.
+Cook until onions are soft, press off the tab on your Instant Pot.

-- Add the remaining vegetable broth and the dried great northern beans, close the lid.
+- Add the remaining vegetable broth and the white beans, close the lid.

 - Turn the instant pot to pressure cook on manual high pressure and for 35 minutes.